 Start paying attention to what lines you like best on your body.
 Slim fit?
 Oversized?
 V-neck, scoop neck or high neck?
 Now, look at the pieces you have that feel like they need a little something to take it from great to perfect.
 For me, that meant turning my pieces with high or scoop necklines into deep v-necks, especially if they were black.
 With my black hair and super curvy chest, that much black around my face was a little overwhelming.
 I love showing off my breasts - it's my favourite part of my body - and I find the cut so much more flattering on me.
 I took a handful of the dresses I love to my favourite tailor.
 A few days later, these pieces all fit me perfectly and I couldn't be happier!

 Here's a list of other adjustments that are a tailor can do that'll have a major impact on the fit of your clothing:

 - Shorten or lengthen (a tiny bit) pants or skirts

 - Thin straps

 - Take in bust

 - Add or remove shoulder pads

-Quick note on finding a tailor you can trust...
-Ask around.
+Quick note on finding a tailor you can trust... ask around.
 Take something low risk (like a pair of pants to hem) before you trust them with making a major change on something you love.
-I personally uses Wai's Alterations on 23rd & 4th st SW.
+If you're in Calgary - I personally uses Wai's Alterations on 23rd & 4th ST SW.
 Linda does the best job and is super quick if you need something ASAP.
 It's also not too expensive there.